Semi Truck Breakdowns: What to Do and How to Avoid Them

 - Dead batteries.
 Batteries have a lifespan of around 3-5 years in the best conditions, but be aware that extreme heat or cold may make the battery work harder and shorten its longevity.

 - Tires.
 A 2010 report from the American Trucking Association found that tires caused over half of the roadside breakdowns, due primarily to lack of proper inflation.
 A tire being underinflated by even 20% can reduce its life by 30%.

 - Fuel.
 When you’re working hard to get to the next stop, you may not notice your fuel gauge hitting empty before it’s too late.
 Running out of fuel without reserves can cause you to be stuck until fuel arrives.

 If you need a reliable, safe truck for your fleet, contact us at Pedigree.
-We’ll help you find a well-maintained pre-owned semi that suits your unique needs.
+Our inventory is full of well-maintained pre-owned semi-trucks from industry-leading brands like Freightliner and International.